Integrated Stereo Amplifier: The Onkyo A-9050 features a 2-channel amplifier

 clarity-allowing vocals and strings to sound great; while maintaining a smooth,

 powerful bass response at all volume levels.

-High Output Transformer: At the heart of
+High Output Transformer: At the heart of this integrated

 amplifier, you'll find a power supply that can maintain or increase output power

 as required.
 Musically, this means that you'll have deep, powerful bass;

 wide-ranging dynamics; musical peaks that sound composed; and correct timbre and